george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 For more on using the MicroPython REPL see the [REPL section](../getting-started.md#working-with-the-repl) of my other introduction to MicroPython.
 There I used `screen` to connect to the REPL but, now that you know how to access the REPL using `rshell`, it's better to use `rshell` rather than `screen`.

-Similarly see the [documentation and tutorial section](../getting-started.md#documentation-and-tutorial) of that other introduction for pointers to more in-depth material.
+Similarly, see the [documentation and tutorial section](../getting-started.md#documentation-and-tutorial) of that other introduction for pointers to more in-depth material.